Our verdict

 Who should NOT buy this basketball shoe from Jordan

 Some potentials of the Zion 2 cannot be unleashed if its wearer is on the lighter side.
 Hence, this shoe is not for lighter players who value quickness and minimal-feeling uppers.
-They are better off with the Nike KD 15 or the Air Jordan XXXVI.
+We are certain that they are better off with the Nike KD 15.
 The KD 15 is also a good pick for those who want outsoles that resist dust.

-Players who love a lot of cushioning are also advised to look past this shoe.
-They are better off with the Nike LeBron 19.
+We also advise players who love a lot of cushioning to look past this shoe.
+They are better off with the Nike LeBron 20.

 A strong grip, especially for side-to-side movements

-"Really good; they really dig into the court well," an expert says about the traction, especially when doing lateral movements.
-He continues that this gives him a lot of confidence, so he is able to respond much more quickly and move much faster despite this shoe's apparent heaviness and bulkiness.
+They really dig into the court well especially when we are doing lateral movements.
+This gives us a lot of confidence, so we are able to respond much more quickly and move much faster despite this shoe's apparent heaviness and bulkiness.

 Dust is an issue

-While the traction truly works, an expert warns that the outsole is a "no bueno" on dust.
+While the traction truly works, we have to warn you that the outsole is not great on dust.
 It does pick up a lot, so wiping is heavily needed.

 Well-ventilated